Backstreet Boys: Larger Than Life: Performance and show elements

-The band was backed by an eclectic band of musicians and a DJ, and a complement of ten backup dancers (five male and five female), like their past tour (Into the Millennium Tour).
+The band was backed by an eclectic band of musicians, a DJ, and a complement of ten backup dancers (five male and five female), like their past tour (Into the Millennium Tour).
 The band would sometimes split up and perform with one member to each side or corner of the stage, but for much of the show, they performed to one side at a time, circling the stage (often as part of the choreographed dancing) throughout each song.
 A video feed of the show was shown on video screens on both sides of the overhead lighting rig.

 The boys began each show in a curtained-off enclosure on the venue's floor.
 They, dressed in purely white outfits that were reminiscent of their Millennium album cover, first descended from glowing blue and white boxes inside the Axis (now Zappos) theater, and they turned towards the audience before starting the first song, "Larger Than Life."
 Next, the dancers came out from behind the boxes and performed with them.

 The boys used several costume changes during the show.
 Two versions of these costumes were built: The first encore outfits featured pink and black clothes to match.
 The later outfits (introduced as of February 2018 on the second leg of the residency) for the encore featured 90s clothes designed for each member.
 The dancers also wore white encore outfits.

-After the first three songs (The One and Get Down (You're the One for Me)), A.J.
-McLean would greet the audience as Nick Carter would either toss a used sweat towel or a signed water bottle into one of the pit seats.
+After the first three songs (The One and Get Down (You're the One for Me)), AJ McLean would greet the audience as Nick Carter would either toss a used sweat towel or a signed water bottle into one of the pit seats.
 It would be caught by the hands of a fan in the VIP seats (three times he brought his son Odin on stage), and Kevin Richardson would Initially finish by introducing the song "Drowning, followed by "Incomplete" and then "Quit Playing Games (With My Heart)."